-Labbrand creates two different iPad applications for Sephora in-store use, allowing the increase of sales conversion.
+Labbrand creates 2 different iPad applications for Sephora in-store use, allowing the increase of sales conversion.

 A BEAUTY SAGA

 Sephora is the world’s leading chain of cosmetics stores and one of the most important divisions of the LVMH luxury conglomerates.
 The brand operates over 1,300 shops in 17 countries including more than 120 retail locations in China.

 While sales of cosmetics and beauty products have been booming, fine fragrances are still lagging in mainland China as a product category.
 In order to jumpstart sales of fine fragrances in the world’s largest Sephora flagship store in Shanghai, Sephora sought to create an original in-store digital involvement and commissioned Labbrand to create such an experience.